r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.2.0 =
+Added: NPC Block for AI assistants in your 3OV worlds - you can use our endpoint up to 15 free requests before you'll need to use your own openai api key.
+We'll be publishing a post soon on how to configure your own logic in MagickML or your own worker.
+Added: 3OV Settings panel to control global 3OV settings.
+Added: Setting for default VRM animation.
+You can use any mixamo and similar FBX file as the source for your NPC and VRM file's default animations.
+Added: Three Object Block now uses default idle animation for fbx files.
+Try it in AR!
+Added: Settings for AI settings.
+You can configure your endpoint for your ai system.
+If you are using MagickML, you will not need to define an OpenAI api key.
+Just point it to your Magick instance.
+If you would like to use our worker, define your openai key there and everything should work as expected.
+Fixed: Namespace collisions.
+Fixed: Adjusted lighting to be slightly darker.
+Things were getting washed out.
+Fixed: adjusted the character controller height to 0.33.
+Things were feeling low in all worlds so this could revert if folks arent happy.
+(Will be configurable in future release)

 = 1.1.0 =
 Fixed: Controller was loading characters too high.
 Scale has changed so scenes may need to be verified to be as previously saved.
 Fixed: VRM objects will load with an idle animation.